top of page

 In the early days of sustainable investing, ESG scores became a fast, easy way to screen a fund.
 Today, tech-enabled tools allow investors to overcome many of the challenges using ESG scores and compare funds with facts.

-To see how you can compare funds and managers with our tools, we would be happy to help you get on our platform and please contact us at info@impact-cubed.com.
+To see how you can compare funds and managers with our tools, we would be happy to help you get on our platform and please contact us at [email protected].

 ABOUT IMPACT CUBED